LexProfi/ResonanceDB/README.md

-# ResonanceDB · Cognitive Wave Database
+# ResonanceDB
+### A waveform-native database for context-resonant retrieval.

 ---

 ## About

 ResonanceDB is a next-generation semantic database designed to store and retrieve meaning-rich patterns using complex-valued waveforms.
-Instead of treating data as static vectors in geometric space, it represents information as structured waveforms — enabling retrieval by resonance, not distance.
+Instead of treating data as static vectors in geometric space, it represents information as structured waveforms - enabling retrieval by resonance, not distance.

 Queries are resolved via constructive interference between patterns, yielding context-sensitive matches across modalities.
 With phase-sharded storage, memory-mapped segments, and optional SIMD acceleration, the system supports ultra-low latency recall even across millions of entries.